zjykzj/zjykzj/profile.md

 ## Experiences

 * 2021 - Now
-  * Computer Vision Development Engineer in YOYO;
+  * Computer Vision Engineer in YOYO;
   * Responsible for the development and deployment of image retrieval engine in edge devices, including the identification of non-standard products such as snacks / vegetables / fruits / dry goods and the model deployment on NPU development board.
 * 2021 - 2021
-  * Machine Vision Development Engineer in Webace-I3C;
+  * Machine Vision Engineer in Webace-I3C;
   * Engineering development, involving the fields of object detection, video understanding and OCR.

 ## Projects